The 5 essential components of a home recording studio

-To wrap things up, I wanted to follow up on the need for certain brands.
-Since there is so much out there to choose from regarding things like your computer, your sound interface, your midi interface, and you digital audio workstation.
+To wrap things up, I wanted to follow up on the need for certain brands of home recording studio equipment.
+Since there is so much out there to choose from regarding things like your computer, your sound interface, your midi interface, and your digital audio workstation.

 You can read the original post by Chris Robley here.

 If you’re looking to learn how to generate a sustainable income with your music, check out my new eBook –